miyagawa/plack-handbook/en/21_lint_your_application_and_middleware.md

     Not an ARRAY reference at lib/Plack/Util.pm line 145.

 or something similar.
-This is because the response format is invalid per the PSGI interface: the status code is not valid, HTTP headers is not an array ref but a hash reference and the response body is a string instead of an array ref.
+This is because the response format is invalid per the PSGI interface: the status code is not valid, HTTP headers are not an array ref but a hash reference and the response body is a string instead of an array ref.

 ### Lint middleware